 -

+Prerequisite: Fundamentals 1, 2, or permission by the instructor.
 This class engages the fundamentals of Casino and Rueda de Casino and introduces dancers to more complex figures, routines, structures, timings, styling, and improvisation.
 The Intermediate level is currently taught using a drop-in format.

 -